Chocolate Pastry Cream

 - Rich chocolate flavor – this pastry cream has a really rich chocolate flavor and that because we use cocoa powder and chopped semi-sweet (dark) chocolate.
 It results in a chocolate flavor that is not overly sweet and helps compliment whatever dessert you add this pastry cream to.
 Whilst at the same time working well on it’s own.

 - Silky smooth texture – the pastry cream thick enough to pipe but also soft and silky when eating it.
-That’s because I use flour and corn starch, also known as corn flour.
-This pastry cream can also be thinned out by taking out the flour.
+That’s because I use corn starch, also known as corn flour.
+This pastry cream can also be thinned out by leaving out the corn flour

 Ingredients You Need To Make Chocolate Pastry Cream